man hiding face behind big wall clock

-How the statute of limitations applies to group claims in the UK
+How the limitation period applies to group claims in the UK

 Here’s a breakdown of typical time limits for some common types of group actions: